ripr: Static Mutation Exposure

 Preview VS Code/Open VSX extension for ripr, a static Rust analysis tool that

-The extension starts ripr lsp --stdio, surfaces saved-workspace diagnostics,
+matter.
+The extension starts ripr lsp --stdio, surfaces saved-workspace

-and helps a human or coding agent move from static evidence to one focused
+diagnostics, and helps a human or coding agent move from a flagged change to

 Requirements